n5dkjohnson/learning-git/readme.md

-I am completely rewriting this file because I didn't like it.
+I am changing this back to cause more problems.

 I am also changing the readme.md file.